This is the multi-page printable view of this section. Click here to print.

 • Add the line most-awesome-component to PROW_COMPONENTS.

-• Add the line [most-awesome-component]=prow/cmd/most-awesome-component to PROW_IMAGES.
+• Add the line [most-awesome-component]=cmd/most-awesome-component to PROW_IMAGES.

 • Add the line [most-awesome-component]=most-awesome-component to PROW_IMAGES_TO_COMPONENTS.

 • Explanation: PROW_COMPONENTS lists which components are deployed into the cluster, PROW_IMAGES describes where the source code is located for each component (in order to build them), and finally PROW_IMAGES_TO_COMPONENTS defines the relationship between the first two variables (so that the test framework knows what to redeploy depending on what image has changed).
-As an example, the deck and deck-tenanted components (in PROW_COMPONENTS) both use the deck image (defined in PROW_IMAGES_TO_COMPONENTS), so they are both redeployed every time you change something in prow/cmd/deck (defined in PROW_IMAGES).
+As an example, the deck and deck-tenanted components (in PROW_COMPONENTS) both use the deck image (defined in PROW_IMAGES_TO_COMPONENTS), so they are both redeployed every time you change something in cmd/deck (defined in PROW_IMAGES).

 2. Set up Kubernetes Deployment and Service configurations inside the [configuration folder][config/prow/cluster] for your new component.
 This way the test cluster will pick it up when it deploys Prow components.